Jakiboy/VanillePlugin-Cache/README.md

 ## 💡 Notice:

-* *This Class is deprecated!
-Use VanillePlugin/Transient Or VanillePlugin/Cache (non-persistent cache)*.
+* *Recommanded to use VanillePlugin/Transient or VanillePlugin/Cache (non-persistent cache)*.